MuffinTastic/openvr-device-positions/README.md

 # OpenVR Device Positions

-A tool to save the positions and rotations of tracked devices in SteamVR to an FBX file
+A tool to save the positions and rotations of tracked devices in SteamVR to an FBX file.
+Could be useful e.g. for adjusting avatar proportions for full-body tracking in platforms like VRChat.

 Features: